AlexGPlay/Halt/README.md

 To test it you can simply `git clone` it and install the dependencies.

 - So `git clone git@github.com:AlexGPlay/Halt.git`
-- Go into de folder and `npm install`
+- Go into the folder and `npm install`
 - `npm run dev` and enjoy it in `localhost:8080`

 The library itself is in `halt/src` and the example that is running on the webpack dev server is in `halt/example`.